hardenia-ji/next_word_predictor/README.md

 2.2.
 Data Preprocessing :
 In this step,we tokenized the text data into individual words, converting each word into a numerical representation, and splitting the data into training, validation, and test sets.Since LSTM network can only work with numerical data so each word is then converted into a numerical representation using techniques such as one-hot encoding or word embeddings.

+2.3.
+LSTM Model Architecture Design :
+This involves determining the number of LSTM layers(2), the number of hidden units per layer(1000), the learning rate(0.001), and other hyper-parameters.

+2.4.
+Training the Model :
+Once the LSTM model architecture has been defined, the model is trained on the training set using the sequence of words as input and the next word as output.
+During training, the weights of the LSTM network are adjusted to minimize the difference between the predicted and actual next words.
+The training process involves several epochs(70), where the entire dataset is fed to the model multiple times to refine the model’s parameters.

+2.5.
+GUI Design :
+After the training, the GUI is build for the user to interact with the model with the help of Tkinter module in Python.
+The GUI enables the user to get real time next word suggesstions while typing.
+The User can type words on the empty text area and word predictions are provided on the right side similtaneously.